Juan-Rascon/Burger_Logger_Website/README.md

 ## Deployed Application

 Here is the URL for the deployed [Eat-Da-Burger!
-Application]() on Heroku.
+App](https://pacific-taiga-48524.herokuapp.com/) on Heroku.

 ## Installation